ontop/ontop-tutorial/basic/university-1.md

 ```

 These inference capabilities can be, for a large part, understood as the ability to infer new mappings
-from the original mappings and the ontological axioms.
-We will discuss it this afternoon.
+from the original mappings and the ontological axioms (e.g. Professor is a sub-class of Teacher).
+We will discuss it [later in this tutorial](../mapping/foreign-keys.md).

 [Next: Second data source](university-2.md)